rebelidiot07/twwedge-platform/README.md

-# Full production version of TWWedge Platform.
+# TWWedge Frontend
+This contains the full user interface structure.